Student Employment Handbook

 VA Education benefits are either earned by the student or transferred to the student.
 To start the process to transfer benefits, the service member who earned the benefits must apply to the VA to transfer the benefits to their eligible dependent.
 This can be done through eBenefits.
 Students utilizing Veterans Benefits (Post 9/11, Voc Rehab, etc.) are awarded financial aid under the packaging policy for which they are most eligible.

 Norwich University is a participating member of the Department of Defense Yellow Ribbon program which helps ensure veteran benefit eligible students receive full consideration for funding.
-Only individuals who meet the eligibility requirements are entitled to the maximum benefit rate (100 percent based on length of active duty service or service-connected disability since 9/11) may receive this funding.
-The Yellow Ribbon scholarship at Norwich may be applied to any program offered on the Northfield, Vermont campus as well as those online through the College of Graduate and Continuing Studies.
+Only individuals who meet the eligibility requirements are entitled to the maximum benefit rate (100% based on length of active duty service or service-connected disability since 9/11) may receive this funding.
+The Yellow Ribbon match at Norwich may be applied to any program offered on the Northfield, Vermont campus as well as those online through the College of Graduate and Continuing Studies.
 Norwich University does not cap the number of participants who may receive the Yellow Ribbon scholarship.

 To learn more about education benefit programs for veterans and the Yellow Ribbon Program, visit the US Veteran's Administration website, www.va.gov